Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

 ## Apache

-In this section, you will see how to download the source for Apache httpd, then build, install, and configure it for use with ParaViewWeb.
+In this section, you will learn how to download the source for Apache httpd and then build, install, and configure it for use with ParaViewWeb.

 ### Download, build, and install Apache httpd

-In order to build and install Apache 2.4.7 on the ec2 machine, there are general instructions at the following url:
+General instructions for building and installing Apache 2.4.7 on the ec2 machine can be found at the following URL:

     http://httpd.apache.org/docs/2.4/install.html

-However, the following instructions give detailed steps to follow on the Amazon EC2 AMI instance.
+However, the instructions below give detailed steps that can be followed on the Amazon EC2 AMI instance.

-Get the necessary source tarballs.
+Obtain the necessary source tarballs.
 You will need httpd source, as well as apr and apr-util sources.

     $ mkdir /home/ec2-user/downloads
     $ cd /home/ec2-user/downloads